Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 where we make use of the fact that $X$ stabilisers are the colour inverse of $Z$ stabilisers.
 The exact connectivity of the stabilisers is dependent on the specific choice of code.
 To account for different codes more formally, Steane-style syndrome extraction can be treated using the scalable ZX-calculus~\parencite{caretteSZXCalculusScalable2019}, as illustrated by \textcite{KissingerWetering2024Book}, however, without considering fault equivalence.
 To avoid introducing more notation, we instead depict this by randomly omitting some of the edges for each stabiliser.

 The first step of the correctness proof uses \autoref{lem:fe-perfect-fuse} to fuse the spiders on the data qubits.
-The second and third steps are fault-equivalent only if the input state is stabilised by the code's stabilisers.
-In particular, we observe that if the input state is stabilised by the stabilisers of the code, then any fault occurring on the newly introduced non-idealised edges of weight less than $d$ can either be pushed to the inputs or must be detectable, detecting problematic faults that would otherwise spread unfavourably.
-In the final step, we push the measurement outcomes out.
-The resulting variables $k_1', ..., k_{2n}'$ are related to $k_1, ..., k_{m}$ via the following constraint:
+Then, using \autoref{lem:fe-perfect-fuse} a second time, we unfuse the merged spiders.
+The next step is $d$-fault-equivalent only if, in the fault-free case, the input state lives in the code space.
+In particular, we observe that if the input state is in the code space, then any fault occurring on the newly introduced non-idealised edges of weight less than $d$ can either be pushed to the outputs or must be detectable, detecting problematic faults that would otherwise spread unfavourably.
+For more details, see \autoref{appendix:steane-proof}.
+After having removed some of the idealised edges, similar to Shor-style syndrome extraction, we can use \autoref{lem:fe-pi-copy}, \eqref{fuse-rewrite} and \TextOCM to get the final circuit.
+Thus, we have proven the correctness of Steane-style syndrome extraction. \end{proof} Here, recovering this correctness proof through the lens of fault equivalence allows for an interesting insight: Steane-style syndrome extraction does not eliminate idealised edges through repetition, like Shor's method.
+Instead, it transforms the problem: fault-tolerantly implementing the initial auxiliary logical states becomes the central challenge.

-That is, the outcome of the $i$th stabiliser measurement is the sum of all the measurement outcomes $k'$ that the $i$th stabiliser acts upon.

-We can now observe that we repeat the same circuit twice, once in the $X$ basis and once in the $Z$ basis.
-The remaining question is how to implement these circuits.